lowRISC/opentitan/doc/security/specs/identities_and_root_keys/README.md

     <td>KeyID</td>
     <td>SW Register Input</td>
     <td>
 Key identifier.
-Used to derive a VersionedKey from VersionedRootKey.
+Used to derive a VersionedKey from OwnerRootKey.
 Processing of this field should provide countermeasures against key recovery attacks.
     </td>
   </tr>